Creator: Various

 The format of the navigational data in most of the logs and journals is very uniform especially considering that they span over 150 years.
 However, it is not possible in most cases to distinguish between what is a log and what is a journal, since all but one contains daily navigational data.
 Only a few contain any information about the ship’s cargo.

-At least three of the documents may warrant special attention: (1) the log of the packet ship “Boston” describing the fire painted by Fitzhugh Lane, and also the subsequent death of a woman passenger and the rescue of survivors the following day.
+At least three of the documents may warrant special attention: (1) the log of the packet ship “Boston” describing the fire painted by Fitz Henry Lane, and also the subsequent death of a woman passenger and the rescue of survivors the following day.
 The original log, together with a transcript of the events might be used as a “companion exhibit’ with the painting.
 (2) the “lifetime” journal of G. Oscar Lane, of Annisquam, covering his life at sea from 1843 – 1868.
 And (3) a collision between two ships while hove too in a wicked gale off Cape Cod, in which one ship sank and the other effected the rescue of survivors.

 The are other possibilities, for example a two-year whaling voyage in the Indian Ocean, which includes many tiny ink drawings of various kinds of whales and porpoises.
 Another is the log of the Gloucester seiner “Thelma” which vividly depicts the mackerel fishery from 1928 – 1936 with dozens of voyages from Gloucester to New Jersey, Long Island, Noman’s Island (off Martha’s Vineyard), the outer Cape, Massachusetts Bay, Ipswich Bay, and Maine.
 It clearly reflects the worsening economy during the Great Depression, as well as how the early use of radio influenced decisions about where to fish and when to go to market.